 D. Definitions

-As used in this Agreement, the following words and phrases shall have the following meanings:[ARTICLE II - RELATIONSHIP BETWEEN THE BOARD AND THE ASSOCIATION
+As used in this Agreement, the following words and phrases shall have the following meanings:

+Discipline.
+Discipline shall include, but not be limited to, a letter of reprimand; suspension, with or without pay; dismissal/termination of a unit member’s employment and removal of tenure.
+Discipline shall be regarded as “Official Personnel Correspondence,” but is not required to be labeled as such to be included in a unit member’s Official Personnel File.

+[Re-number remainder of definitions]

+ARTICLE II - RELATIONSHIP BETWEEN THE BOARD AND THE ASSOCIATION

+m

+Filling of Vacancies

 The President of each University shall post for the information of unit members written notice of all vacancies for professional positions at each University.
 In respect of each such vacancy, such notice shall be posted not later than the date on which such vacancy is advertised elsewhere.
 Copies of all such notices shall be sent to the Association President and the Chapter President within fifteen (15) days of the posting.

 ARTICLE IX - TENURE